 - work being done through the Future High Streets Fund, following extra spending commitments announced by the Prime Minister intended to benefit 50 additional towns across England, and

 - the new High Streets Task Force, designed to offer local authorities guidance on revitalising high streets and town centres - as well as the development of Local Industrial Strategies to support the sector.

 Delegates will assess its wide-ranging recommendations - and their significance for towns in all regions of the UK - which include:

 - the role of the creative industries in leading regeneration; and

-- increased partnership working to improve access to education, health and housing.
+- increasing partnership working to improve access to education, health and housing.